gazebo-tooling/release-tools/bloom/ros_gz/README.md

 ### 2.1 Create the alternative -release repository

-For a new official wrappers the notation used below correspond to:
+For a new official wrappers the notation used below correspond to `ros_ign-release`:
-`ros_ign-release

  1. Fork (manually or using gh) current gbp repository: https://github.com/ros2-gbp/ros_ign-release